-Hill climbing has been part of British motorsport since the early days and many famous drivers, including Sir Stirling Moss, have competed on the hills.
-These days it’s a discipline mainly for amateurs, although three-time FIA World Touring Car champion Andy Priaulx MBE used it as his springboard.
+Hill climbing has been part of British motorsport since the early days, with many famous drivers, including Sir Stirling Moss, having competed on the hills.

 Cars tackle an uphill course one-by-one, with the quickest time dictating the winner.
-Competitors are given practice runs before the competition starts, and you’ll get a minimum of two competitive runs, with your best time counting in the final results.
-The good thing is that if you make a mistake first time out, you still have a chance of making amends on later runs.
+Competitors are given practice runs before the competition starts, before a minimum of two competitive runs, with the best time counting in the final results.

 How do I start?

-You then need to apply to Motorsport UK for your RS Inter Club Competition Licence, available to anyone aged 16 or above.
+- Apply for your Motorsport UK RS Inter Club Competition Licence, available to anyone aged 14 or above